Police detain man armed with gun walking along busy Palmetto Expressway

-MIAMI - Police in Miami are investigating after detaining a man who was walking along a busy South Florida highway while armed with a gun.
+MIAMI-DADE COUNTY, Fla. - Miami-Dade police are investigating after detaining a man who was walking along a busy South Florida highway while armed with a gun.

 The scene began to clear shortly after 5 p.m.
-Wednesday just off the Palmetto Expressway on Southwest 8th Street.
+Wednesday just off the Palmetto Expressway on Southwest Eighth Street.

 Police said the man was shooting iguanas with a BB gun on the bank of a canal just off the highway.